-Lazzarini: Gaza’s agony – hungry, forsaken, dehumanised
+UN’s Philippe Lazzarini: Gaza’s agony – hungry, forsaken, dehumanised

 Video Duration 25 minutes 50 seconds

-Lazzarini: Gaza’s agony – hungry, forsaken, dehumanised
+UN’s Philippe Lazzarini: Gaza’s agony – hungry, forsaken, dehumanised

 UNRWA chief depicts Gaza’s plight – inhumane conditions, hunger, and people feeling betrayed by the world.